AbdelrahmanAdelAbo-Bakr/Pizza-Sales/README.md

 - **Average Pizzas per Order**: 2.3

 ### Insights:
-- 📈 Monthly and daily trends in revenue and order volume
+- 📈 Monthly and daily trends in total revenue, total orders and no of pizza.
-- ⏰ Hourly ordering behavior
+- ⏰ Hourly ordering behavior..
-- 🍕 Pizza performance by category and size
+- 🍕 Pizza performance by category and size.
-- 🏆 Top 5 pizzas by revenue, quantity sold, and number of orders
+- 🏆 Top 5 pizzas by revenue, quantity sold, and number of orders..
-- ❌ Bottom 5 pizzas by the same metrics
+- ❌ Bottom 5 pizzas by the same metrics.

 ![image alt](https://github.com/AbdelrahmanAdelAbo-Bakr/Pizza-Sales/blob/7210faa5c5a1be9fdd7f0c53cbd8faa71d6bd1ef/Summary.png)